Flag of Manchukuo

 Propaganda art of children with Manchukuo, Japanese and Five Races Under One Union flags.

-Picture taken aboard the PR Ting Pien with Manchukuo naval ensign.
+Picture taken aboard the PR Ting Pien with Manchukuo naval ensign in 1939.

-The flag of the Empire of Manchuria had a yellow field with four horizontal stripes of different colors in the upper left corner.
+The flag of Manchukuo had a yellow field with four horizontal stripes of different colors in the upper left corner.
 The colors of the flag were based on the colors on the Five Races Under One Union flags used by the Beiyang government, the Empire of China, and by the Fengtian clique.
 The flag was first established in Announcement of National Flag on March 1, 1932.
-In 2020, display of the flag was banned in Hong Kong under the national security law, together with eight other "independence flags."
-(Note: The other eight flags are the flag of the Shanghai National Party, the flag of the Inner Mongolian People's Party, the flag of Tibet, the flag of East Turkestan, the flag of the World Taiwanese Congress, the Basharan independence flag, the Kapok flag, and the Fujian-Vietnam Independence Flag.)

 Description

 According to the Document of the Explanation of National Flag issued by the State Council of Manchukuo on February 24, 1933, the colors on the flag represent the four directions and center.
 The Study of Manchukuo National Flag published by state council of Manchukuo later also gave a representative based on Five Elements.